-On the editing front, Rolls has been a multiple finalist at Kiwi awards ceremonies, including for drama series The Insiders Guide to Happiness and Rita Angus documentary Lovely Rita.
+On the editing front, Rolls has been a multiple finalist at Kiwi awards ceremonies, including for acclaimed drama series The Insiders Guide to Happiness and Rita Angus documentary Lovely Rita.
 She has cut drama for adults (The Strip) and teens (The Killian Curse), short films, corporate videos, and mixed media projects.

 In 1992 she returned to Aotearoa.
-In 1994 she wrote and directed her first short film Olives, which marked the screen debut of actor Chelsie Preston Crayford.
+In 1994 she wrote and directed her first short Olives, which marked the screen debut of Chelsie Preston Crayford.
 Thanks to Olives, she met Jamie Selkirk (longtime editor for Peter Jackson).
 She became a trainee assistant editor on Selkirk's next film, offbeat fantasy Jack Brown Genius.

 Aside from the above, many of Rolls' screen escapades in the 1990s involved short films of various descriptions.
 In 1997 she made a self-funded series of six shorts in one, Tall Stories, which screened worldwide.
 She directed items for kids news show Wired, and music videos for Pacific Island bands in New Caledonia, Fiji, and Rapa Nui (Easter Island).

 She also counts herself lucky to have helmed a number of community service and corporate videos in this period.
 Many involved small communities and Māori communities.
-Rolls argues that these projects "gave me a closer understanding of this country than all of the television shows that I have worked on put together".
+Rolls argues that these projects "gave me a closer understanding of this country than all of the television shows I have worked on put together".

 In 2004 Rolls directed feature-length documentary Children of the Migration.
 It follows the stories of children whose parents migrated from the Pacific to New Zealand from the 1950s to the 1980s.
 Rolls and fellow editor Owen Ferrier-Kerr began with 52 hours worth of interviews.
-After premiering at the 2004 NZ International Film Festival, Children screened at festivals in Tahiti and Melbourne, and got a Special Mention at DocNZ.
+After premiering at the 2004 NZ International Film Festival, Children screened at festivals in Tahiti and Melbourne, and got a Special Mention at festival DocNZ.

 In 2007 Rolls directed, edited and co-produced Land of My Ancestors.
 The documentary explores the relationship of Māori artist Darcy Nicholas to the land and indigenous peoples.
-After premiering at the 2007 NZ International Film Festival, Land played at the London Independent Film Festival.
-That year Rolls was nominated twice for editing at the Qantas TV Awards: for ensemble drama The Hothouse, and documentary Flight of the Conchords: A Texan Odyssey.
+After premiering at the 2007 NZ International Film Festival, it played at the London Independent Film Festival.
+That year Rolls was nominated twice for editing at the Qantas TV Awards: for ensemble drama The Hothouse, and doco Flight of the Conchords: A Texan Odyssey.

-Elsewhere, Rolls worked with musician Charlotte Yates on Tuwhare; Rolls directed and cut a short documentary on the late Māori poet, and helped create the multimedia material used as part of the original Tuwhare concert.
-Rolls rejoined Yates for another 'music and writer' project — this time it was 2011's Ihimaera.
-Rolls' Māori Television documentary mixes interviews with performances by a range of musicians, inspired by lyrics from author Witi Ihimaera.
+Elsewhere, Rolls worked with musician Charlotte Yates on Tuwhare and Ihimaera.
+In 2005 Rolls directed and cut a short documentary on late poet Hone Tuwhare, and helped create the multimedia material used in Yates' Tuwhare concert.
+Another 'music and writer' collaboration, Ihimaera, followed in 2011.
+Rolls' documentary mixes interviews with varied musical contributions inspired by Witi Ihimaera's lyrics.

-Profile updated on 31 July 2019
+Profile updated on 24 June 2020

 Major Arc website.
-Accessed 31 July 2019
+Accessed 3 March 2020

 'Lala Rolls' Emerging Artists Trust website.
-Accessed 31 July 2019
+Accessed 3 March 2020

 'Children of the Migration' - SPADA News, October 2004, page 10